sjgarland/formulaview-help/Notes.md

 Install on formulaforge.com.
 Update the links to the User Guide and the privacy notice in the add-in and in Microsoft's Partner Center.

 Redo the videos, starting with the one on the landing page.
+Hide controls for video on landing page.

 Use the same navigation links at top of each page as at bottom.
 Change the left/right arrows &#11013; and &#10145; to ones that Edge does not replace with ugly icons.
 Eliminate the up-arrow in the link to the table of contents.